 Education abroad is coordinated through the Center for Global Study and Engagement (CGSE).
 Approval for participation in Dickinson, Dickinson Partner, and non-Dickinson study abroad programs is granted only after careful screening and selection processes.
-Successful applicants must demonstrate strong academic preparation, of which one common measure is a GPA at or above the college average, and the ability to articulate clearly-formulated academic goals for their chosen program of study off campus.
+Successful applicants must demonstrate strong academic preparation, of which one common measure is a strong GPA and the ability to articulate clearly-formulated academic goals for their chosen program of study off campus as well as strong letters of recommendation from faculty.
+They may also need specific language pre-requisites.
+We strongly encourage students to meet with an advisor in CGSE early in the process of making decisions about study abroad.

 Advice to students considering study off campus